-Shannon is completing her Ph.D. in Counseling Psychology from the University of Massachusetts Boston.
-For the past three years she has worked in university counseling settings and has a passion for supporting students as they navigate emerging adulthood.
+Shannon is a postdoctoral fellow in diversity and multicultural services.
+She completed her Ph.D. in Counseling Psychology from the University of Massachusetts Boston.
+For the past four years she has worked in university counseling settings and has a passion for supporting students as they navigate emerging adulthood.
 Shannon takes a relational feminist approach to counseling.
 She believes that connection is the root of psychological well-being, and striving for connection and acceptance, in all areas of life and the self, is the strongest mechanism for change.
-She draws from emotion focused therapy, relational cultural therapy, acceptance and commitment therapy, dialectical behavior therapy, and psychodynamic therapy.
+She draws from emotion focused therapy, relational cultural therapy, acceptance and commitment therapy, dialectical behavior therapy and psychodynamic therapy.

 Being new to Colorado, I want to hike a 14er!

 Identity development and concerns, relationship issues, LGBTQ identity needs, transgender health, trauma, sexuality, depression and anxiety, women’s issues, outreach, multicultural/diversity issues